garamond13/L4D2-HardRealism/README.md

 - Special Infected spawn sizes are random.
 - Special Infected time limits are relative to the active difficulty.
 - Special Infected min spawn time is 17s.
-- Special Infected max spawn time is 35s.
+- Special Infected max spawn time is 39s.
 - Special Infected spawn times are random.
 - Special Infected spawns are randomly delayed in the range [0.4s, 1.2s].
 - Always spawn wandering witches.
-- Set tongue_break_from_damage_amount to same value as in Versus.
+- Set tongue_break_from_damage_amount to 100.
 - Remove tongue victim inaccuracy.
 - Set Hunter claw damage to 20.
 - Set Jockey ride damage to 15.
 - Set jockey health to 290.
-- Set Jockey speed to 260.
 - Set Charger pound damage to 20.
 - Tank health is relative to the number of alive Survivors.
 - Tank is faster while on fire.